Westland Lynx: Naval variants

 Initial production version for the Royal Navy (HAS.2) and the French Navy (Mk.2(FN)), powered by Gem 2 engines and with wheeled undercarriage, folding rotors and tail and deck lock.
-HAS.2 equipped with British Sea Spray radar, with Mk.2(FN) having French radar and dipping sonar.
-When it used in the anti-submarine role, it can carry two torpedoes or depth charges.
+HAS.2 equipped with British Sea Spray radar, the Mk.2(FN) with French radar and dipping sonar.
+When it is used in the anti-submarine role, it can carry two torpedoes or depth charges.
 For anti-surface warfare, it is equipped with either four Sea Skua missiles (Royal Navy) or four AS.12 missiles (French Navy).
 60 built for Royal Navy, and 26 for France.